Edward J. McGinn Jr.

 Ed represents aerial lift rental companies, contractors and manufacturers of various industrial products.
 He is most frequently asked to defend catastrophic personal injury cases.
 These cases typically involve construction-related accidents and product liability claims.
 He also handles general negligence claims.

 In 1998, Ed received his Master's Degree in Trial Advocacy with honors from the Temple University School of Law.
-He has been named a Pennsylvania Super Lawyer for 2006 and 2008-2013 in the area of civil litigation defense.
+He has been named a Pennsylvania Super Lawyer for 2006 and 2008-2017 in the area of civil litigation defense.

-Ed has been a volunteer attorney for the Support Center for Child Advocates for over 10 years.
+Ed has been a volunteer attorney for the Support Center for Child Advocates for over 22 years.
 He volunteers to represent children who have been abused or otherwise need legal representation as determined by the court and assigned by the Support Center.
 In 1999, Ed was honored with recognition as a "Distinguished Advocate for Children."
 He continues to actively be involved in this organization.

 Tried to defense verdict a product liability claim allegedly involving a van seat failure.
 The demand had been $5 million.

-Tried work-related personal injury matter to verdict.
+Tried a work-related personal injury matter to verdict.
 Matter favorably resolved after verdict based upon strong appellate issues raised.